Ahmustufa/react-native-todo-list-backend/README.md

 Open console in vs code or use cmd
 For Backend type this:
-"npm i"
+"npm i" to add node modules
 then
-"npm run dev"
+"npm run dev" to start the server and connect it successfully to mongoDB